bergesinstitute/graf-method/book-1-unit-7.md

     Como a la una de la tarde.

+> When we want to say *I go to the gym on Monday mornings,* we'll say *voy al gimnasio los lunes por/en la mañana.*
+> As soon as we include the specific time, we have to switch to *de: voy al gimnasio los lunes a las 9 de la mañana.*

 # Spanish reflexive verbs

 These are verbs in which the subject and the object are the same person.
 In other words, the person does the action “to himself or herself.”

 The infinitive of these verbs is like a standard Spanish verb, but with *-se* at the end:

-    Mirar - to watch/to look [at something or someone]
+    Mirar - to watch/to look (at something or someone)

     Mirarse - to look at yourself